alugha/hls.js/api-extractor/report/hls.js.api.md

     removeLevel(levelIndex: number): void;
     resumeBuffering(): void;
     setAudioOption(audioOption: MediaPlaylist | AudioSelectionOption | undefined): MediaPlaylist | null;
-    setSubtitleOption(subtitleOption: MediaPlaylist | SubtitleSelectionOption | undefined): MediaPlaylist | null;
+    // Warning: (ae-forgotten-export) The symbol "SubtitleSelectionOption" needs to be exported by the entry point exports-named.d.ts setSubtitleOption(subtitleOption: MediaPlaylist | SubtitleSelectionOption | undefined): MediaPlaylist | null;
     get startLevel(): number;
     // Warning: (ae-setter-with-docs) The doc comment for the property "startLevel" must appear on the getter, not the setter.